FatOldSunbro/SummonSign_Redesign/wiki/config/automoderator.md

 action: remove
 action_reason: "account karma below -50, possible troll."
 comment: |
-    Hello {{author}}, your post has been automatically removed as your account is flagged as a troll account/bot.
-If this was a mistake contact the moderators.
+    Hello {{author}}, your post has been automatically removed as your account is flagged as a troll/bot account.
+If this was a mistake [contact the moderators](https://www.reddit.com/message/compose?to=%2Fr%2FSummonSign&subject=&message=).

     ---
     Thank you for your understanding and co-operation in creating an enjoyable gaming environment for all.

-    If you have any trouble please contact the mod team: [message to the moderators](https://www.reddit.com/message/compose?to=%2Fr%2FSummonSign&subject=&message=).
 comment_stickied: true
 modmail: The above {{kind}} by /u/{{author}} was removed because it appears to be a troll account.
 Please investigate and ensure that this action was correct.